Egypt: Media

 The first issue of Al-Waqa'i' al-Misriyya, printed in 1828 by the Amiriya Press.
 It and its predecessor Jurnal al-Khidiw are the oldest Arabic-language newspapers.

 Egypt is a major regional media hub, with its press among the most influential in the Arab world.
 The printing press was first introduced to Egypt by Napoleon Bonaparte during his French Campaign in Egypt and Syria.
 Alexandria was the centre of Egyptian journalism for much of the 1800s, with many literary journals starting there before moving to Cairo.
 By the 1890s, Cairo had become dominant, hosting 65% of publications, while Alexandria accounted for 28%.
 The written press in Egypt today is highly diverse, with more than 600 newspapers, journals, and magazines.
 The three leading state-owned press institutions are Al-Ahram, Al-Akhbar and Dar Al-Tahrir, the latter being a major publishing house that issues a wide range of newspapers and magazines in different languages, including Al-Gomhuria, The Egyptian Gazette, Le Progrès Egyptien, among others.

 Egypt was the first country in the region to introduce radio broadcasts to a wide population in 1926, initially through private short-wave stations with limited range, primarily located between Cairo and Alexandria.
 The official Egyptian radio service launched on 31 May 1934, with the first broadcast featuring Muhammad Rifat, a Quran reciter.
 Following the 1952 Egyptian Revolution, radio became a central tool of state communication and regional influence.
 Under President Gamal Abdel Nasser, Egypt developed the Voice of the Arabs (صوت العرب) service, launched in the 1950s as one of the most prominent Arabic-language broadcasts of its time.
 Initially modest in size, Egypt's radio system was rapidly expanded by the revolutionary government.
 It was used to promote Arab unity, strengthen Egypt's leadership role in the region, often calling for solidarity and revolutionary action, particularly during the 1950s and 1960s.
 Contemporary radio in Egypt is largely operated by the Egyptian Radio and Television Union (ERTU), established in 1970, which manages multiple national and local stations.
 Private FM stations also exist, but state radio remains the most widespread.
-Programming includes news, cultural content, educational programs.
+Programming includes news, cultural content, educational programmes.